Nexmo/station/_tutorials/client-sdk-android-make-receive-calls.md

 You create a simple app that can make a call and receive a call.

-The app has two buttons, to login as two different users: Jane and Joe.
-After logging in, the user can call the other user, or to call a Public Switched Telephone Network (PSTN) phone number.
+The app will have two buttons, which log in different users: Jane or Joe.
+After logging in, Jane and Joe are able to place a call and perform actions such as answer, reject or hangup.

 ## Prerequisites